Sureuba/SENG-438-The-Amazing-Group-4/A3/seng438-a3-team4.md

 double[][] b = null <br>
 The first array is null so that the if-statement (b == null) can be exercised.
 This test case can increase the condition coverage.

+4:
+Test case - void testCtorValues() <br>
+Inputs: Range(50,4) <br>
+Creating a Range object with mixed up values for the constructor.
+Instead of low to high the range is created with high to low values.
+This tested the constructor of the Range class to see if the if-statement inside the constructor works and throws a new illegal argument exception.

+5:
+Test case - void constiansBothUBandLB () <br>
+Inputs: exRange7.contains(1)
+This fucnction ensures that we tested the else statement in the contains function.
+This makes sure that if both upper and lower bound were the same, that value would be contained within the range.
+It made sure to go into the else statement.

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)